2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

     ````
     `````

-3. **Create the relevant `values.yaml` file/s under the appropriate cluster directory**

-   If the cluster will have multiple hubs, and chances are it will as there's a common 2i2c practice to always deploy a staging hub alongside a production one, then create two values.yaml files under the appropriate cluster directory.

-   - One file will hold the common hubs configuration and one will hold the specific hub configuration.

-     ```bash
-     export CLUSTER_NAME=cluster-name;
-     export HUB_NAME=hub-name
-     ```

-   - Make sure you are in the root of the infrastructure repository and run:

-     ```bash
-     touch ./config/clusters/$CLUSTER_NAME/$HUB_NAME.values.yaml;
-     touch ./config/clusters/$CLUSTER_NAME/common.values.yaml
-     ```

-4. **Run the deployer to generate a sample basic hub configuration**
+1. **Run the deployer to generate a sample basic hub configuration**

    The easiest way to add new configuration is to use the deployer to generate an initial sample config.